Meet ‘The Crazy Chef’: Chef Gaggan Anand

 Too wild to be constrained

-To be fair, Anand’s misfit nature seemed to be amplified in the world of fine dining and culinary extravagance.
+Anand’s misfit nature was amplified in grande cuisine and culinary extravagance.
 To him, Indians had failed to let their food truly make a name for itself and let the world define its cuisine instead.
 “As a chef, it’s a disgrace that I sit with Japanese, French, and Italian chefs, and they talk about fine dining, and I’m like a donkey, just sitting there”, he says.
 “They always value a French dish more than an Indian dish.
 They don’t care what techniques you use.
 I get so angry”.

 Gaggan in the future

 So, it seems Anand still has that enigmatic oddball charm that made the world fall in love with him and his food.
 For him, food is fun, first and foremost.
 “I believe in fantasy, in seduction”, he says.
 “Food is seduction.
-A good dish has to seduce you to focus only on that, forgetting about the music that is playing, the people around you… even if only for a few seconds”
+A good dish has to seduce you to focus only on that, forgetting about the music playing and the people around you… even if only for a few seconds.”

 Private Chefs, Art of Dining